FineInstructions: Scaling Synthetic Instructions to Pre-Training Scale: FineInstructions

-Specifically, let $H = [h_1, \dots, h_T]$ denote the sequence of token embeddings with attention mask $m_t \in \{0,1\}$, $T$ the effective sequence length, $K$ the number of Gaussians (used in order to effectively represent $K$ different chunks of the document), $c_k$ the chunk center positions, $\rho_k = \frac{k}{K+1}$ their normalized positions, $\sigma$ the Gaussian width parameter, and $\alpha \in [0,1]$ the blending weight.
-We choose $K = 5$ chunks (producing 6 retrieval embeddings including the global embedding), $\alpha = 1.0$, and $\sigma=0.05$.
-Using $H$, $m_t$, and $T$, we compute a global mean embedding and $K$ Gaussian-weighted chunk embeddings centered at $c_k=\rho_k T$ with width $\sigma$, each optionally blended with the global embedding via $\alpha$, yielding $K+1$ retrieval representations.
-Appendix \ref{sec:appdx:gaussianpooling} details this pooling operation more rigorously.

-In the second round of fine-tuning the embedding model, we train the model to maintain local semantic representation in the output token embeddings and reduce representation mixing so that the Gaussian pooling layer can reliably produce distinct local representations.
-We create training instances by applying Gaussian weights at the input attention mask and only attending to tokens with a weight of $\geq 0.5$ and producing $K$ distinct local embeddings with these attention masks to retrieve and produce hard negative and hard positive examples once more.
-This time, we train on hard positives and hard negatives of instruction templates along with labels for which chunk index $k$ of the document is relevant to the template.
-We compute the loss for the local embedding produced by the Gaussian pooling layer for the labeled chunk.
-The resulting final embedding model produces output token embeddings with decreased representation mixture.
-In our final FineInstructions dataset, we find a Pearson correlation of 0.99 between the index of the chunk ($k$) used to retrieve the instruction template and the location of the retrieved answer excerpt within the source document.
-We find that most answer excerpts are selected from the range of 19\%-71\% of the way through the document, increasing linearly with the chunk index used.
+In the second fine-tuning phase, we train the embedding model to reduce representation mixing and maintain strict local semantics.
+We achieve this by applying Gaussian weights to the input attention mask and training on hard positive and negative instruction templates explicitly labeled by their relevant document chunk index.
+This forces the pooling layer to reliably isolate local representations.
+Ultimately, this approach is highly effective: in our final FineInstructions dataset, we observe a Pearson correlation of 0.99 between the retrieval chunk index and the actual location of the answer excerpt within the source document (with most excerpts selected from the 19\%--71\% range, scaling linearly with the chunk index).
+We defer the rigorous mathematical formulation, pooling operations, and hyperparameter details to Appendix \ref{sec:appdx:gaussianpooling}.